darklynx/request-baskets/docker/README.md

 To stop the service simply hit `Ctrl+C` - this will stop and delete the running container (note `--rm` flag).

-Use of `golang:ongoing` image allows you to build and run Go applications without Go SDK being installed on your computer.
+Use of `golang:onbuild` image allows you to build and run Go applications without Go SDK being installed on your computer.
 However the Go SDK with all dependencies remains in the final image of built application, which results in really big image size (see above).

 ## Docker with "ubuntu"